qTip2/qTip2/docs/hide.md

 # Hide

+The hide object defines what events trigger the tooltip to hide on which elements, as well as the initial delay and several other properties.

 ## Special events
 qTip<sup>2</sup> implements some custom hide and show events for you so you don't have to code the manually.
 At the moment there's only one: **unfocus**.
 This event allows you to hide the tooltip when anything other then the tooltip is clicked.